abhilashasrivastava/Potato_Disease_Classification/README.md

-Sure, here's a readme file generated based on the provided code, highlighting the Potato disease classification project deployed using FastAPI and TensorFlow Serving:

----

 # Potato Disease Classification with FastAPI and TensorFlow Serving

 This project aims to classify diseases in potato plants using machine learning techniques.
 It utilizes FastAPI for building a web API and TensorFlow Serving for deploying the trained model.